thomaswxu/11-767-Team-DST/labs/lab5-projects.md

 1: Plan
 ----
 1. What is your plan for today, and this week?

+We had benchmarked our model in the previous lab.
+Now, we want to assess at what input batch sizes or other factors like memory mapped disk space do we max out the RAM on the device.
+Also, how does the latency and power consumption scale on doing so.
+We also want to benchmark the model's performance after quantization.

 2. How will each group member contribute towards this plan?

 2: Execution